- About Food Items: Ingredients and Prepared Foods

 - Add to a preferences group

-- From from a preferences group
+- Remove from a preferences group

 - Assign a serving utensil (for a prepared food only)